learn: bipolar symptoms

 Lamotrigine

-Fluoxetine is an antidepressant.
-Lamotrigine is an anticonvulsant.
+Fluoxetine is an antidepressant, and Lamotrigine is an anticonvulsant.

 Lithium, or